 Important caveat!
 This heater draws a lot of current (at the high setting, it pulls 1375 watts), so make sure the circuits you plug them into are adequate.

-I recently replaced all the old shop lights in my shop with T5 fluorescent lights, changed the placement so that they are directly over each work area, and added a few more fixtures to ensure good light in all areas.
-I'm really happy with the much nicer light cast by the T5 bulbs (T5 = 5/8″).
-My shop is now much brighter and feels more welcoming.
+Eventually I replaced all the old shop lights in my shop with 46-inch, double-bulb T5 fluorescent fixtures (T5 = 5/8″), changed the placement so that they are directly over each work area, and added a few more fixtures to ensure good light in all areas.
+I found the light cast by the T5s to be nicer.
+When I made this change, the only choice I could find in the T5-sized shop lights was 28-watt bulbs.
+Later, they came out with fixtures that use 54-watt "high-output" bulbs, so I put a double-bulb version of one of those over my workbench.
+That definitely gave me better light to work with!

 I really like the Record 52½ED bench vice from Sheffield.
 I use this heavy vice all the time when sanding edges and for many other processes that require another steady hand.
 It has a very smooth screw action and the fast action makes it a breeze to close with just an additional quick turn or two to tighten.
 When the piece I'm holding is longer, I simply clamp the other end to the bench using a deep throated, heavy duty bar clamp.